-Honoring NASTT members who have made outstanding accomplishments and exceptional contributions to the advancement of the North American trenchless industry and NASTT.
+Honoring NASTT members who have garnered outstanding accomplishments and made exceptional contributions to the advancement of the North American trenchless industry and NASTT.

 Eligibility: Nominees can be current or former NASTT members who have been members for a minimum of 10 years and are age 50 or older.
 Nominees are eligible for consideration for three consecutive years.
 After three years, prior nominees are considered ineligible for the next two consecutive years.

-Application: Nominations accepted online March through August.
+Application: Nomination window opens after the NASTT No-Dig Show and closes in September.
 Only current NASTT members can submit nominations.
 A complete nomination must include:

 + Online Nomination Form – Be prepared to supply a nominee biography of up to 500 words and a description of achievements, honors and key contributions.
 If you are submitting the nomination to recognize a candidate posthumously, you will be asked to supply the name and email of a family contact.